 If you want to get around then you’ll have to rent a car (jeeps are very popular), a moped, a bicycle, or go on part of a tour.
 I did my tour with Cozumel Tours and had a great time (but I have to say, my tour guide was a freelancer so not really associated with the company).
 There’s also taxis but they don’t hang around the more remote parts of the island.

 Driving in Cozumel

 I was very nervous about driving in a different country – and I did not drive – but it actually looked quite easy.
 The island is very flat, the roads aren’t very crowded and it’s mostly rural.
+Actually, there’s mostly one road that goes in a loop.
 It looked a lot easier than driving in a U.S. city, which I do often.
 So it’s something to keep in mind.
 Remember you might need an international driver’s license to rent a car but it looks like some companies do accept U.S. licenses.

 If you can only do one thing in Cozumel, I recommend snorkelling.
 If you have one day, I recommend heading down to Punta Sur and getting a taste of what the island has to offer.
 But whatever you do with your time, I hope it’s fun and memorable.

 Tags: cozumel, mexico, north america, quintana roo